Yorkshire Housing’s Home Improvement Agencies (HIA) are promoting smart meter use among the over-65s in South and North Yorkshire.

 The South HIA secured a £25,000 grant from the Campaign for a Smarter Britain for the deliverance of the scheme in South and North Yorkshire.

-Handypersons and needs, advice and support officers will work with the National Energy Awareness charity to spread awareness of the rollout of smart meters.
+Handypersons and needs, advice and support officers will work with the National Energy Action charity to spread awareness of the rollout of smart meters.

 This includes challenging myths and negative opinions surrounding the equipment.

 It is part of packed schedule of work for Yorkshire Housing’s South HIA that includes gas safety, hospital discharge, core local authority contracts and domestic violence projects.